-The beginning of the Torah service, too, when the scroll is paraded through the congregation in a ritual known asoffers us an opportunity to demonstrate our love of Torah – with kisses.
-As the Torah passes through the aisles, it is customary to reach out to touch it – with a hand, a prayer book, the corner of your – and then to touch that object to your lips.
+The beginning of the Torah service, when the scroll is paraded through the congregation in a ritual known as, offers us an opportunity to demonstrate our love of Torah with kisses.
+As the Torah passes through the aisles, it is customary to reach out to touch it – with a hand, a prayer book, the corner of your – and then to touch the object to your lips.

-Let me be clear, however: We do not kiss the Torah or a mezuzah.
+Let me be clear: we do not kiss the Torah or a mezuzah.
 We do not worship them.
 We do not hold them up as amulets.

 We are not nearly as holy as these sacred objects, so instead, we allow them to kiss us, offering us a measure of their holiness.